danchoi/soywiki/README.markdown

 Vim will load any matches in the quickfix list window.
 If there are matches, you can use `:cn` and `:cp` to go from match to match, `:cl` to list the matches, and `:cc [item number]` to see a particular match ln the list.
-See `:help quickfix` to see the list of matches. for more QuickFix commands.
+See `:help quickfix` or more QuickFix commands.

 Examples: